syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Pages.md

 {% highlight UWP %}

-//PDF supports splitting a PDF file to individual page only in Windows Forms, WPF, ASP.NET and ASP.NET MVC platforms.
+//Due to platform limitations, Essential PDF supports splitting a PDF file into individual pages only in Windows Forms, WPF, ASP.NET, and ASP.NET MVC platforms.
+However this can be acheived by using the following code snippet.

+//Create the file open picker

+var picker = new FileOpenPicker();

+picker.FileTypeFilter.Add(".pdf");

+//Browse and choose the file

+StorageFile file = await picker.PickSingleFileAsync();

+//Creates an empty PDF loaded document instance

+PdfLoadedDocument loadedDocument = new PdfLoadedDocument();

+//Loads or opens an existing PDF document through Open method of PdfLoadedDocument class

+await loadedDocument.OpenAsync(file);

+for (int i = 0; i < loadedDocument.PageCount; i++)
+{

+//Creates a new document

+PdfDocument document = new PdfDocument();

+//Imports the loaded document page index to the current document

+document.ImportPage(loadedDocument, i);

+//Save the PDF document to stream

+MemoryStream stream = new MemoryStream();

+document.Save(stream);

+//Close the document

+document.Close(true);

+//Save the stream as PDF document file in local machine.
+Refer to the PDF/UWP section for respective code samples

+Save(stream, "Output" +i +".pdf");

+}

 {% endhighlight %}

+{% highlight ASP.NET Core %}

+//Due to platform limitations, Essential PDF supports splitting a PDF file into individual pages only in Windows Forms, WPF, ASP.NET, and ASP.NET MVC platforms.
+However this can be acheived by using the following code snippet.

+//Load the PDF document

+FileStream docStream = new FileStream("Input.pdf", FileMode.Open, FileAccess.Read);

+PdfLoadedDocument loadedDocument = new PdfLoadedDocument(docStream);

+for (int i=0;i<loadedDocument.PageCount;i++)
+{

+//Creates a new document

+PdfDocument document = new PdfDocument();

+//Imports the pages from the loaded document

+document.ImportPage(loadedDocument, i);

+//Create a memory stream

+MemoryStream stream = new MemoryStream();

+//Save the document to stream

+document.Save(stream);

+stream.Position = 0;

+//Close the document

+document.Close(true);

+//Create a file stream

+FileStream fileStream = new FileStream("Output" + i + ".pdf", FileMode.Create, FileAccess.Write);

+byte[] bytes = stream.ToArray();

+//Write bytes to file

+fileStream.Write(bytes, 0, (int)bytes.Length);

+//Dispose the streams

+stream.Dispose();

+fileStream.Dispose();

+}

+{% endhighlight %}

 {% highlight Xamarin %}

-//PDF supports splitting a PDF file to individual page only in Windows Forms, WPF, ASP.NET and ASP.NET MVC platforms.

-{% endhighlight %}

-{% highlight ASP.NET Core %}

-//PDF supports splitting a PDF file to individual page only in Windows Forms, WPF, ASP.NET and ASP.NET MVC platforms.
+//Due to platform limitations, Essential PDF supports splitting a PDF file into individual pages only in Windows Forms, WPF, ASP.NET, and ASP.NET MVC platforms.
+However this can be acheived by using the following code snippet.

+//Load the file as stream

+Stream docStream = typeof(App).GetTypeInfo().Assembly.GetManifestResourceStream("Sample.Assets.Input.pdf");

+PdfLoadedDocument loadedDocument = new PdfLoadedDocument(docStream);

+for (int i = 0; i < loadedDocument.Pages.Count; i++)
+{

+//Creates a new document

+PdfDocument document = new PdfDocument();

+//Imports the pages from the loaded document

+document.ImportPage(loadedDocument, i);

+//Save the PDF document to stream

+MemoryStream stream = new MemoryStream();

+document.Save(stream);

+//Close the document

+document.Close(true);

+//Save the stream into PDF file

+//The operation in Save under Xamarin varies between Windows Phone, Android, and iOS platforms.
+Refer to the PDF/Xamarin section for respective code samples

+if (Device.RuntimePlatform == Device.UWP)
+{
+    Xamarin.Forms.DependencyService.Get<ISaveWindowsPhone>().Save("Output"+ i+ ".pdf", "application/pdf", stream;
+}
+else
+{
+    Xamarin.Forms.DependencyService.Get<ISave>().Save("Output" + i + ".pdf", "application/pdf", stream);
+}
+}

 {% endhighlight %}